Hawker Hurricane: Design

-The prototype and early production Hurricanes were fitted with a Watts two-bladed fixed-pitch wooden propeller.
+The prototype and early production Hurricanes were fitted with a Watts two-bladed, fixed-pitch, wooden propeller.
 Flight commented of this arrangement: "Many have expressed surprise that the Hurricane is not fitted with variable-pitch airscrews".
-The original two-bladed propeller was found to be inefficient at low airspeeds and the aircraft required a long ground run to get airborne, which caused concern at Fighter Command.
+The original two-bladed propeller was found to be inefficient at low airspeeds, and the aircraft required a long ground run to get airborne, which caused concern at Fighter Command.
 Accordingly, trials with a de Havilland variable-pitch propeller demonstrated a reduction in the Hurricane's take-off run from 1230 to 750 ft.
-Deliveries of these began in April 1939: this was later replaced by the hydraulically operated constant-speed Rotol propeller, which came into service in time for the Battle of Britain.
+Deliveries of these began in April 1939; this was later replaced by the hydraulically operated, constant-speed Rotol propeller, which came into service in time for the Battle of Britain.

 Then, with tail trimmer set, throttle and mixture lever fully forward... and puffs of grey exhaust smoke soon clearing at maximum r.p.m. came the surprise!
 There was no sudden surge of acceleration, but with a thunderous roar from the exhausts just ahead on either side of the windscreen, only a steady increase in speed...
 In retrospect that first Hurricane sortie was a moment of elation, but also of relief.
 Apart from the new scale of speeds that the pilot had to adapt to, the Hurricane had all the qualities of its stable, secure biplane predecessor the Hart, but enhanced by livelier controls, greater precision and all this performance.

 — Roland Beamont describing his first flight in a Hurricane as a trainee pilot.

 Camm's priority was to provide the pilot with good all-round visibility.
 To this end, the cockpit was mounted reasonably high in the fuselage, creating a distinctive "hump-backed" silhouette.
 Pilot access to the cockpit was aided by a retractable "stirrup" mounted below the trailing edge of the port wing.
-This was linked to a spring-loaded hinged flap which covered a handhold on the fuselage, just behind the cockpit.
+This was linked to a spring-loaded, hinged flap, which covered a handhold on the fuselage, just behind the cockpit.
 When the flap was shut, the footstep retracted into the fuselage.
-In addition, both wing roots were coated with strips of non-slip material.
+In addition, both wing roots were coated with strips of nonslip material.